Calculating the 100-employee threshold under the OSHA vaccination ETS

 The Occupational Safety and Health Administration (OSHA) Emergency Temporary Standard (ETS) regarding COVID-19 vaccination, testing and facial coverings applies to “all employers with a total of 100 or more employees” during the period the ETS is in effect.
 It its preamble to the ETS, OSHA noted the 100-employee threshold would result in application of the ETS to “two-thirds of the nation’s private sector workforce.”

 The preamble provides further guidance to employers as to how to calculate the 100-employee threshold.
-As an initial matter, employers must determine whether they employ 100 or more employees as of January 4, 2022, the effective date of the ETS.* Once the 100-employee threshold is reached, the ETS continues to apply even if the number of persons subsequently employed drops below 100.
+As an initial matter, employers must determine whether they employ 100 or more employees as of November 5, 2021, the effective date of the ETS.* Once the 100-employee threshold is reached, the ETS continues to apply even if the number of persons subsequently employed drops below 100.
+If an employer reaches the 100-employee threshold any time during the period that the ETS is in effect, it becomes subject to the ETS and remains subject to the ETS while it is in effect, even if the size of the workforce later drops below 100 employees.

 When calculating the threshold, employers must include: